aj-floater/camera-streaming-client/README.md

 This combination allows for efficient streaming over a local network with support for multiple clients.

 ## Screenshots
-Below are some screenshots of the program working on linux:
+Below are some screenshots of this client side program on linux connected to a video server hosted on my mac:

 - **GUI Input Dialog:**
   ![GUI Input Dialog](images/gui_input_dialog.png)